MatthewHolsten/TuftsCS/README.md

 # TuftsCS
-Useful Code for Tufts CS Students.\n
+Some useful stuff for Tufts CS Students.
 If prompted, default to opening these files in Atom.